bbkane/envelope/README.md

 ## Project Status

-I'm using `envelope` personally, but I can't recommend it for anyone else to use until I have more features (update commands, keyringref support) and tab completion.
+I'm using `envelope` personally, but I can't recommend it for anyone else to use until I have more features and tab completion.
 The CLI interface is also not stable.

 ## Install